 For security reasons, many people tend to leave a light or two on when they’re not there.
 Unfortunately, standard home light bulbs consume a lot of energy.

 Instead, make a small investment in LED lights and compact fluorescent lamps.
 However, you don’t have to worry about energy any longer because these bulbs last up to 25 times longer than traditional bulbs and use up 80% less energy.

 Here’s to Enjoying Your Perfect Weekend Getaway Home!

 Owning a vacation home is a dream of many, and if you’re lucky enough to fall under this rare percentage, awesome!

 We shared some tips with you when decorating, maximizing your space, and adding elegant touches to you perfect weekend getaway home.
 Together, these tips help design many wonderful experiences for you, your family, and friends.

-If you have suggestion to add, please do so in the comments below.
-Below, you will also find references to more great articles about ALL Things DESIGN.
+If you have suggestions to add, please do so in the comments below.
+Also below are references to more interesting articles about ALL Things DESIGN.